tomekpajak/csharp-design-patterns/README.md

 >The composite pattern describes that a group of objects is to be treated in the same way as a single instance of an object.
 The intent of a composite is to "compose" objects into tree structures to represent part-whole hierarchies.
 Implementing the composite pattern lets clients treat individual objects and compositions uniformly.

 When to use:
->- application has hierarchical structure and needs generic functionality across the structure.
+>- application has hierarchical structure and needs generic functionality across the structure
->- application needs to aggregate data across a hierarchy.
+>- application needs to aggregate data across a hierarchy
->- application wants to treat composite and individual objects uniformly.
+>- application wants to treat composite and individual objects uniformly

 [C# Example](tp.Composite/Program.cs)